 Filipinos love shopping malls almost as much as they like randomly bursting into song in karaoke booths.
 The Mall of Asia is the giant – big enough to fit an Olympic-sized ice-skating rink and IMAX cinema inside – but the shopping is better at the Greenbelt Centre.
 The luxury stores include Jimmy Choo, Prada and Armani, but they’re interspersed with comparatively affordable high street brands.

 Hiring a car in Manila is the stuff heart attacks are made of.
 Public transport is fairly hopeless, and taxis will get snared in the gridlock too – but at least they’re cheap.
 Take a good book and prepare to sit in traffic – it’s far less stressful than trying to get behind the wheel yourself.

 Just outside of Makati, the American Cemetery and Memorial is both sobering and surprisingly peaceful for a city that doesn’t do tranquil all that well.
 This 152 acre cemetery offers sweeping arcs of headstones, featuring the graves of 17,206 World War II soldiers and the inscribed names of 36,282 whose bodies were never found.

 Currency conversion: At the time of writing, US$1 = 42 pesos, one euro = 51 pesos and one pound sterling = 65 pesos.

 DISCLOSURE: This guide was originally written by David Whitley for The National in the UAE.
 Information is correct as of January 2012 when the guide was researched.
 He was a guest of the Philippines Department of Tourism and the Manila Hotel.

 This post was kindly funded by Roundtheworldflights.com.

-- rizal and the ten pound sterling note story by lina O sevilla
+- short story of rizal and the ten pound sterling note by lina sevilla